SCU Dempsey Cronin Invitational

 PRESUMPTION: I rarely vote on presumption if it is not deliberately triggered because I think terminal defense is rare.
 If I do vote on presumption, I will always presume neg unless the aff gives me a reason to flip presumption.
 I am definitely willing to vote on the argument that reading a counterplan or a K flips presumption, but the aff has to make that argument in order for me to consider it.

 DELIVERY/SPEAKER POINTS: I don't care about delivery in debate.
 I think that there is a place for judging people based on their delivery and that place is in IE's.
 I will give speaker points based on how good you are at debating and the choice of words you use, not based on who stands up or makes eye contact with me.
 I will sometimes add speaker points if someone says something really clever or funny (note: I love puns) or take them away if someone says something really offensive or acts disrespectful to their opponents (such as by refusing to take any questions or blatantly insulting them).
+Also, if you knowingly misgender your opponents I will tank your speaks and very open to reasons why it is a voting issue.
 I believe politeness is an oppressive social construct, so I don't care about how well teams follow social norms, and I dislike performative displays of politeness like asking "how are you?" in cx.
 I think that "thank yous" are a waste of time, especially at tournaments that are running on a tight schedule - we are all here because we want to be.
 I am completely fine with partner communication, even if you "rudely" interrupt your partner during their speech.
 However, I will only flow what the current speaker says.

 In lay vs. flow debates, I will almost always vote for whoever is debating flow-style, so if there is a lay judge on the same panel as me in a round with multiple judges, the best way to get my ballot is to punt the lay judge, and even if you don't put the lay judge completely I'll likely reward the team that uses the most tech and jargon.
 If there is another flow judge and another lay judge on the panel, debating in a fully lay style would basically be punting me (since there are possible compromises between the two extremes).
 I do not change my judging style based on the other judges in the room - they have their own ballots and if I was do so I would be establishing a panel with unequal voting power.
 I'm not saying this to be insulting to the preferences of other judges - I'm saying this because it would be a disservice to the competitors if I did not accurately represent how I judge.